JordanPickles/computer-vision-rock-paper-scissors/README.md

                 break

-    # This function procides a randomised input for the computer
     def get_computer_choice(self):
+        """
+        This function generates a random choice of 'rock', 'paper', or 'scissors' for the computer.
+        The function uses the 'random' module to select the choice from a list of valid answers.
+        The function assigns the choice to the self.computer_choice attribute and returns the choice as a string.
+        """
         valid_answers = ["rock","paper","scissors"]
         computer_choice = random.choice(valid_answers)
         self.computer_choice = computer_choice
         return computer_choice

-    # This function determines a winner from the user input and computer inputs provided
     def get_winner(self, computer_choice, user_choice):
+        """
+        This function compares the computer's choice and the user's choice and determines the winner of the round.
+        The function takes two arguments:
+        - computer_choice: The choice of the computer.
+        - user_choice: The choice of the user.
+        """
         print(f"Your choice was {user_choice}")
         print(f"The computer selected {computer_choice}")
         # Both the user and the computers inputs are the same